An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Related work

 \subsection{Computer-aided AD diagnosis}

-Computer-aided diagnosis of AD treatment has a long history.
-The aim of the computer-aided diagnosis is to extract useful features for automatic classification.
-According to the feature extracted method, it can be broadly divided into three categories: 1) Global feature-based approaches (Voxel-based approaches; 2) Regional feature-based approaches; 3) Combination of both global and regional based approaches.
+Computer-aided diagnosis of AD treatment has a long history, with the aim of extracting useful features for automatic classification.
+According to the feature extracted method, it can be broadly divided into three categories: 1) Global feature-based approaches (Voxel-based approaches); 2) Regional feature-based approaches; 3) Combination of both global and regional based approaches.